THE ARTIST VS THE ARCHIVE

 Hosts: Hannah Semler and Pip Buining

-Events and Venue Manager Hannah Semler and Canberra based artist Pip Buining invite you along to the National Arboretum Canberra.
+Events and Venue Manager Hannah Semler and Canberra based artist Pip Buining invited delegates along to the National Arboretum Canberra.
 An arboretum is a place where trees are cultivated for conservation, scientific and educational study and display.
-The tour will lead you through the forests of rare and symbolic trees from Australia and around the world.
+The tour lead participants through the forests of rare and symbolic trees from Australia and around the world.
 The Arboretum is a significant recreational and educational resource for visitors and plays an important role in the protection of world-wide tree diversity and the generation of new knowledge on tree growth and survival, biodiversity and water management.
-Throughout the tour Pip and Hannah will facilitate a discussion about the possibilities of the artists role at the Arboretum in the future.
+Throughout the tour Pip and Hannah facilitated a discussion about the possibilities of the artists role at the Arboretum in the future.

 AUSTRALIAN WAR MEMORIAL (WED/THU)

 Education Manager Stuart Baines invited delegates on a guided tour of The Australian War Memorial – the central place of commemoration for Australians and a world-class museum.
 The Memorial is a place of story: a museum that lets the visitor look into the lives of others and try to make sense of the world that they found themselves in.
 Stuart’s knowledge of the collection allowed delegates to look deeper into these stories and connect with Australia’s military history; and opened up a discussion about the many ways artists, past and future, could engage and work with the collection.